The Beginner's Dilemma

 | TradingView | $0–59.95/mo | 2/5 | Very restricted | No | Paid plans only | Yes — very deep |

-| Yahoo Finance | Free | 5/5 | Full access | No | No | No analysis tools |
+| StockCharts | From ~$14.95/mo | 3/5 | Very restricted | No | No | Limited modern features |

-| Thinkorswim | Free w/ Schwab | 1/5 | Full platform | No | Paper + replay | Yes — professional |
+| thinkorswim | Free w/ Schwab | 1/5 | Full platform | No | Paper + replay | Yes — professional |

 The pattern is clear: the easiest platforms don't teach you anything, and the most powerful platforms aren't easy to learn.
 ChartingLens hits the sweet spot — easy enough to start with, smart enough to learn from (thanks to the AI assistant), and powerful enough that you don't outgrow it.

-The 7 Platforms
+The 5 Platforms

 1. ChartingLens — Best Overall for Beginners Who Want to Learn and Grow